- Columbia Law School (J.D., Harlan Fiske Stone Scholar)

 Law Clerk to The Honorable Vanessa D. Gilmore, United States District Court for the Southern District of Texas (2004-2006)

-Chanler Langham is an accomplished trial lawyer and Partner in the Houston office of Susman Godfrey LLP.
-In the past few years alone, Mr. Langham has obtained several significant, precedent-setting legal victories.
-He litigates and manages complex commercial matters for plaintiffs and defendants in federal and state courts throughout the country involving antitrust, intellectual property, toxic torts, executive compensation, oil and gas, products liability, and complex breach of contract issues.
+Chanler Langham is an accomplished trial lawyer who has obtained many significant, precedent-setting legal victories.
+Mr. Langham tries and manages complex commercial matters for plaintiffs and defendants in federal and state courts throughout the country involving antitrust, intellectual property, toxic torts, executive compensation, oil and gas, products liability, and complex breach of contract issues.
 Mr. Langham has tried and won several jury trials, bench trials, and injunctions for his clients.
-He has won appeals in the 2nd Circuit, 5th Circuit, and Texas Court of Appeals.
-He also has successfully secured several multi-million dollar settlements.
+He has also secured several appellate victories – both affirmances of favorable judgments he previously won and overturns of rulings a client hires him to defeat.
+And when needed, Mr. Langham has a keen ability to negotiate, he has successfully secured several multi-million-dollar settlements.

-Before joining Susman Godfrey, Mr. Langham worked as a law clerk for Judge Vanessa D. Gilmore in the U.S. District Court for the Southern District of Texas.
+Before joining Susman Godfrey, Mr. Langham worked as a law clerk for The Honorable Vanessa D. Gilmore in the U.S. District Court for the Southern District of Texas.
 He earned his J.D. from Columbia Law School as a Harlan Fiske Stone Scholar and graduated magna cum laude from The George Washington University Honors Program, where he received a B.A. in International Affairs and Japanese Language and Literature.
-Mr. Langham is licensed to practice in both Texas and New York.
+Mr. Langham is licensed to practice in Texas, Illinois, and New York.